 - Progress reports on the implementation of this policy will be reported to each meeting of the Performance and Resources Committee. - The effectiveness of this policy will be reviewed in April 2018, the results of which will inform the Regional Board's approach to future capital funding.
-The review, and Capital Funding Policy for 2018-19, will be presented to the Performance and Resources Committee in May 2018.
+The review, and Capital Funding Policy for 2018-19, will be presented to this Committee in May 2018.

-Capital Funding Policy 2017-18
+(Draft) Capital Funding Policy 2017-18